NicelyDunn7/dpdbp7Checkerboard/Checkerboard.md

 **What did you do differently (and possibly better) than what was posted in the solution?** I used a different rectangle constructor, which I believe was a worse decision because mine required me to set anchors to place them, while the solution constructor did so automatically.
 Next, I took a somewhat different approach to the Checkerboard constructors, albeit still meeting the requirements and functioning properly.
 Lastly, I did not store values such as the colors, gride size, or board size in the controller, which I think was a better decision as it leaves the data and state to the model, rather than having it stored with the model and the controller.
 **What was hard to do?** I had the most difficulty simply trying to understand JavaFX and FXML (I took CS 3330 before that was taught as part of the curriculum).

+---

 ### 2. Required Knowledge and Understanding
-How well did you understand the programming concepts and foundational knowledge needed to complete the challenge?
+**How well did you understand the programming concepts and foundational knowledge needed to complete the challenge?** I understood the programming concepts and foundational knowledge required to complete the challenge minus GUI programming in Java, particularly using JavaFX and FXML.
+As I stated above, I took CS 3330 before those were taught in the curriculum.

+---

 ### 3. Assignment Requirements Met
-How well did you meet the requirements as set out in the challenge?
+**How well did you meet the requirements as set out in the challenge?**
-What requirements did you not meet correctly (if any)?
+**What requirements did you not meet correctly (if any)?**

+---

 ### 4. Submission to Solution Comparison
-How well does your solution match the posted solution?
+**How well does your solution match the posted solution?**
-What is different?
+**What is different?**

 Checkerboard:
   Rectangle as an attribute